 According to Urban Dictionary – the Wikipedia of dictionaries – the definition of a ‘career’ is: “A long period of servitude in exchange for operating capital.”
 That’s obviously a bit of an overstatement, but the fact is that, for some people, work is nothing more than an exchange of time for money.
 But ideally, a career is more than that.
 Specifically, it’s a lifelong opportunity for personal development.
 This means that sustainable employment is often mentioned in the same breath as lifelong learning.

-Most organizations have a learning and development budget for each employee, but often these pots go unused.
+Most organisations have a learning and development budget for each employee, but often these pots go unused.
 So, how can you make sure that your employees actually continue to develop throughout their lives?
 A few tips:

 - Get help from an external body to support employees in mapping out their development journey.
 Consider OpenUp.